berrythewa/clipman-daemon/internal/sync/README.md

 ### Adding a New Protocol Implementation

 1. Create a new directory under `protocol/` for your protocol
-2. Implement the required interfaces
+2. Implement the required interfaces:
+   - `protocol.Client` - Client implementation
+   - `protocol.Factory` - Factory for creating clients
+   - `protocol.Message` - Message format specific to your protocol
-3. Create a factory that registers itself:
+3. Create a factory that registers itself in `init()`:

 ```go
 package newprotocol